Hagnap/Charlotte-Hornets-Game-Summary-Generator/README.md

 ## Brief Summary
 This project uses a RNN+LSTM to generate summaries about Charlotte Hornets basketball games.
-When building the model, I experimented with our Baseline Model’s structure and ended up utilizing a “Stacked LSTM” model and it led to getting promising results.
+When building the model, I experimented with our Baseline Model’s structure and ended up utilizing a “Stacked LSTM” within the model and it led to getting promising results.
 I wanted to generate summaries because they are something that is typically written by humans, sports journalism has been around for a long time but I thought it would be an interesting thing to automate.